MicrosoftDocs/xamarin-docs/docs/ios/user-interface/ios-ui/creating-ui-objects.md

 ms.date: 03/21/2017
 ---

-# Creating User Interface Objects
+# Creating User Interface Objects in Xamarin.iOS

 Apple groups related pieces of functionality into “frameworks” which equate to Xamarin.iOS namespaces. `UIKit` is the namespace that contains all the user interface controls for iOS.